platformsh/platformsh-docs/docs/src/administration/backup-and-restore.md

 {{< note >}}
 Restoring a snapshot does not revert any code changes committed to git.
-The next redeploy of the environment will use the current commit from git with [data retention]({{< relref "/security/data-retention.md" >}})
+The next redeploy of the environment will use the current commit from git.
 {{< /note >}}

 ## Backups and downtime